 The areas influenced by robotic process automation include; healthcare, retail, telecommunication, supply chain, travel & logistics, banking, government organizations, manufacturers, research/consultancy firms, and technology solution providers.

-Given below are the main applications of automated software robots:
+Given below are the main applications of automated software robots in Robotic Process Automation:

 - Report generation.